FAACT's College Resource Center

 - Make sure the people you regularly spend time with know about your food allergies in detail, especially your immediate boss and co-workers, including where you carry auto-injectable epinephrine and if you’re wearing a medical ID tag.

 - Consider speaking with a therapist about skills for managing stress and anxiety at work.
 These are normal feelings, and there are great tools available that will help you your entire life!

-- Visit FAACT's Behavioral Health Resource Center for more tips on managing stress and maintaining mental health.
+- Visit the Behavioral Health Resources section of this toolkit for more tips on managing stress and maintaining mental health.